Remus Lupin: Harry Potter and the Deathly Hallows

-Lupin appears in Deathly Hallows as even more tired-looking and anxious than before.
+Lupin appears in Harry Potter and the Deathly Hallows as even more tired-looking and anxious than before.
 He takes part in the Order's retrieval of Harry from Privet Drive and just prior to their departure, Tonks reveals that she and Remus were married recently.
 However, on various occasions he does not appear to be happy but rather tense.

 Further into the book, Remus stumbles upon the trio hiding at Grimmauld Place and offers his assistance to help complete whatever task Dumbledore assigned them.
-A heated argument between Harry and Lupin over his motives for wanting to join them results in the revelation that Tonks is now pregnant; he believes his marriage to Tonks has made her an outcast, believing even her own family is disgusted by their alliance, and the unborn child, to whom he feels guilty for potentially passing on his lycanthropy, would be better off without him.
-Hermione tries to assure him that a child could never think that of his father; but Harry, who lost his own father (and godfather) at such a young age, and also does not want to put Remus in danger, criticises him for abandoning his family, going so far as to call him a coward.
+A heated argument between Harry and Lupin over his motives for wanting to join them results in the revelation that Tonks is now pregnant; in his paranoia over the possibility of passing down his lycanthropy to his unborn child, he believes his marriage to Tonks has made her an outcast, believing even her own family is disgusted by their alliance, and that the unborn child, would be better off without him.
+Hermione tries to assure him that a child could never think that of his father; but Harry, who lost his own father and godfather at such a young age, and also does not want to put Remus in danger, criticises him for abandoning his family, going so far as to accuse him of being a coward.
 Lupin attacks Harry with his wand, smashing him into a wall, and leaves in a rage.
 Inevitably, he recognizes the truth in Harry's words and returns to Tonks' side.